scuzzydude/asimov/asimov.md

 ### Scoot of Agency (SOA)

-A **Scoot of Agency** (**SOA**) would work like this.
-A Scoot is minted with a creative artist and the **scoot trustee** hires an agent.[^28] This could be at the sole discretion of the trustee or an elective process by the scootage.
+A Scoot of Agency (SOA) would work like this.
+A Scoot is minted with a creative artist and the scoot trustee hires an agent.[^28] This could be at the sole discretion of the trustee or an elective process by the scootage.
 The SOA receives twice the standard agent's percentage of an artist's income -- so for the example, 20%.
 The exact percentage doesn't matter, it just needs to be a greater percentage than the agent's slice.

 Income to the SOA is paid out to an agent at his standard rate, for an example 10%.
 This leaves 10% of the income held by the Scoot.
 With that 10% the trustee may buy the scoot on open market, decreasing dilution which might increase the value of the scoot in terms of asimov.
 This is a function of income in the present.
 Or, based on the elective direction of the scootage (which in many cases will be in the majority control of the artist) it may keep some of the 10% as a reserve.
 An actor may use the reserve to finance his own film projects, or a musician may use it to free himself from dependence on a record label, and artists can buy paint and canvas.

-When the agent is hired, he is awarded options to buy some amount of scoot at the current valuation, and right to sell the scoot back to the trustee at market price either at the end of a term, or when the relationship is terminated.
+When the agent is hired, he is awarded options to buy some amount of scoot at the current valuation, and right to sell the scoot back at market price either at the end of a term, or when the relationship is terminated.

 There will be two types of players in the trade of SOA.
 Speculators in vanity -- who feel the artist may not have long term genius but will have a high income for some period during their lifetimes.
 And investors in genius -- people who feel the artist will leave a mark on a culture beyond their lifetimes.

-An artist with a liquid pool of scoot should be able to gauge what the public sentiment is by the direction from polling or formal elections by the scootage.
+An artist with a liquid pool of scoot should be able to gauge what the public sentiment is by the direction from polling or formal elections.
 Direction to decrease dilution would be an indicator that the world thinks his talent is transient.
 Direction to invest income in future projects would be a good indicator that the world thinks he might have some lasting genius.

 Another consideration is who is in the responsibility tree.
 Value may be derived by who holds the scoot.
 If it's just fans or speculators, it's a pretty good indicator that an artist should focus on the present.
-If the **scootage** consists of other artists -- especially people the artist admires and respects, that's a good indicator that the artist should make careful career moves and focus on quality over income.
-If the **scootage** is held by peers, it might mean there are collaborative opportunities.
-Another hypothetical - If James Harden had a SOA, and the valuation was at an all-time high, he looks at the **responsibility tree** and he sees that Keven Durant and Kyrie Irving have driven up his value by buying up the majority of liquid scoot, he should force a trade. *Adios*, dribble, dribble, dribble.
+If the scootage consists of other artists -- especially people the artist admires and respects, that's a good indicator that the artist should make careful career moves and focus on quality over income.
+If the scootage is held by peers, it might mean there are collaborative opportunities.
+Another hypothetical - If James Harden had a SOA, and the valuation was at an all-time high, he looks at the responsibility tree and he sees that Keven Durant and Kyrie Irving have driven up his value by buying up the majority of liquid scoot, he should force a trade. *Adios*, dribble, dribble, dribble.

 SOA give the artists tools to better judge his agent's performance in terms of income, career potential and legacy.
 Ultimately, an artist is independent of the SOA.
 Even if the artist loses majority control of the scootage, they can veto the choice of agents and always refuse work sourced from that agent.
 The trustee, who controls transactions of the SOA, can refuse trades to pledges it thinks are counter to the best interests of the artist, it should be written into the charter that the trustee can never refuse to trade scoot back to the artist.
 If an artist loses control of the SOA, there is always a path to gain it back, and if he or she has true genius potential, likely a pool of resources that could help in that process.
 Even it's only vanity potential, an artist can crowdsource their way back to control through his or her fanbase.